gregdbanks/MERN_Authentication/README.md

 ```

 The title is determined by which page, and the logout button only shows if you are on the home page.

+Now you should have something fully functional, to test:

+- user should be able to signup
+- user should be able to login and see private home page.

+# This wraps up the second part of this course and now you know how to use react with private routes and authentication on the client side.